The ultimate weekend in Cusco

 How to spend the day

-Make your way to San Blas, an artisan quarter since Inca times.
-Endlessly charming, you can easily linger in this barrio all day, dipping into tiny cafes or even booking an appointment at women-led Casa Siete for the ultimate souvenir.
+Make your way to San Blas, an artisan quarter since the Inca era.
+You can easily linger in this endlessly charming barrio all day, dipping into tiny cafes or even booking an appointment at the women-led Casa Siete tattoo parlor for the ultimate souvenir.

-Along the narrow cobblestone streets are gems like the unique unisex pieces of HILO and sustainably made alpaca sweaters at HJK.
-Feel as if you’re in the Amazon with a cacao with turmeric from Xapiri Underground
+Along the narrow cobblestone streets are great retail finds, like the unisex pieces at Hilo and sustainably made alpaca sweaters at HJK.
+Feel as if you’re in the Amazon with a cacao with turmeric from Xapiri Underground.

-Don’t forget to gaze out upon the red-roofed city below from the San Blas mirador (lookout).
+Don’t forget to gaze out over the red-roofed city from the San Blas lookout.

 Dinner

-Served with a side of Cuzco's large-kerneled corn and bread fresh from the wood-fire oven, Pachapapa is a trusted spot for trying cuy (roasted guinea pig).
-Call ahead to pre-order as the dish takes one hour to prepare.
-Pair with a glass of Peru’s classic purple corn drink, chicha morada.
+Pachapapa is a trusted spot for trying cuy (roasted guinea pig), served with a side of Cusco's large-kerneled corn and bread fresh from the wood-fire oven.
+Call ahead to order as the dish takes an hour to prepare.
+Pair it with a glass of Peru’s classic purple corn drink, chicha morada.

 After dark

-Cap off the night with a Moscow Mule (made with a Peruvian vodka) at stylish Casa Ichu.
-The housemade sodas and kombuchas are refreshing non-alcoholic options as well in this plant-filled oasis.
+Cap off the night with a Moscow mule (made with a Peruvian vodka) at stylish Casa Ichu.
+The housemade sodas and kombuchas are refreshing nonalcoholic options in this plant-filled oasis.

 Weaving wool.
 Luis Vine/Shutterstock